Luega/ReactTS-TinyBlog/README.md

 ## Features

 - Fetches blog posts from an API to display on the UI.
-- Retrieves random images for each blog post from a separate API to enhance visual appeal.
 - Fetches user information from another API to add author details to each post's userId.
 - Utilizes React hooks (useState, useEffect, useContext) for managing state and side effects.
 - Implements context using a custom wrapper provider component for data sharing.